falcondb/MyNotes/misc/production-engineering-cheatsheet.md

 - `dentry`: mapping cache from filename to `inode`, otherwise, searching from root.
 - `inode`: `address_space`.
   - `inode` states:
-    - exists in memory but is not linked to any file and is not in active use.
+    - Exists in memory but is not linked to any file and is not in active use.
-    - is in memory and is being used for one or more tasks representing a file.
+    - In memory and being used for one or more tasks representing a file.
     - Its data contents have been changed, dirty.
 - `task_struct`: `files_struct` -> `file` `fdtable`
 - _page cache_ for memory mapping; _buffer cache_ the access units used are the individual blocks of a device and not whole pages.